 The high aesthetic and memorability values of the area due to its distinctive and appealing composition of natural landscape elements.
 The visibility of the area from Queenstown, Arthurs Point, Sunshine Bay, Fernhill, Te Nuku-o-Hakitekura (Kelvin Heights), the scenic routes of Glenorchy-Queenstown Road and Gorge Road, parts of the Queenstown Trail network, the Ladies Mile corridor, the western side of the Wakatipu Basin, the airport approach path and the Remarkables Ski Field Access Road (and lookouts), along with the area’s transient values, play an important role.

-A moderate-high to high perception of naturalness arising from the dominance of more natural landscape elements and patterns across the PA.
+A moderate-high to high perception of naturalness arising from the dominance of natural physical landscape elements (landform, landcover) and patterns across the PA.

 The identity of the PA as a natural and dramatic landscape backdrop to Fernhill, Sunshine Bay, Queenstown, Arthurs Point, Frankton and the western side of the Whakatipu Basin.